NathanRoyer/insight/README.md

 It has less than 40 dependencies in total.

-CSS media queries are used to automatically select the UI theme (light/dark).
+CSS media queries are used to automatically select the UI theme (light/dark), but there is also a theme switch on each page.

 ### Setup